bombfork/open-secret-santa/README.md

 - **Shareable Links**: Each participant gets a unique link showing only their assignment
 - **Admin View**: Password-protected view to see all assignments
 - **Reproducible**: Same seed always generates the same assignments
+- **Multi-Language Support**: Available in English 🇬🇧, French 🇫🇷, Spanish 🇪🇸, and German 🇩🇪
 - **Privacy-Focused**: All processing happens in the browser
 - **No Backend**: Hosted entirely on GitHub Pages